 I also noticed that when I moved the camera around, the privacy shutter shifted, and it messed with the live image.
 At one point it randomly switched to black and white night vision, and it was several minutes before I heard a loud click from the privacy shutter and the picture changed back to color.

-The SimpliSafe customer support line is open from 9 a.m. to midnight (EST), seven days a week, and the company offers online support through the Help Center on the SimpliSafe website.
+The SimpliSafe customer support line is open from 8 a.m. to midnight (EST), seven days a week, and the company offers online support through the Help Center on the SimpliSafe website.
 You can read more in our SimpliSafe customer service review.

 With home security camera hacks making the news, camera security is important.
 We like SimpliSafe's 256-bit encryption to ensure your camera feed stays secure.